FTC-23511/SolversLib-Docs/features/util.md

 ## Math Utilities

-FTCLib currently adds 1 math utility, clamp.
+SolversLib currently adds 1 math utility, clamp.
 It lets you restrict a value to a certain max and min and is usable in double and int.

 **Example Usage:**